BriarPrince/BriarPrince/README.md

 - Freely C+H & interact, unless my name says otherwise
 - I don't often enjoy roleplaying
-- Only found in the safe server
+- Only found in the safe server, mostly at blacksmith or wandering
 - W2i is heavily encouraged, as I am often s-afk, off-tab, or I simply missed your message
 </details>